 "It kind of is almost like being part of the circus," said Martino told Today about that time in her life.
 "There's something really fun and adventurous."

 Eva has appeared in numerous films with her mother over the years including Dead Man Walking, The Banger Sisters, Middle of Nowhere, That's My Boy, and Mothers and Daughters.
-She also appeared on numerous TV shows like Californication and Undateable but after having her daughter Marlowe with ex-husband Kyle Martino, she decided that she wanted to take a step back from acting and be a more active parent.
+She also appeared on numerous TV shows like Californication and Undateable but after having her daughter Marlowe with ex-husband Kyle Martino, she had then decided that she wanted to take a step back from acting and be a more active parent.
+(Spoiler alert... fear not she's back and better than ever!)
 As a result, she started her own blog, Happily Eva After, so she could keep working while being present at home.
 She's been a blogger ever since and regularly shares pics of her life and family on social media.
 And that includes her celeb mom, of course.

 "I just wanted to be putting my energy into something that I felt was just constructing something more positive in my life and for my daughter, especially," she explained.